HMS Arab (1798): Capel

 On 5 January 1799 Captain Thomas Bladen Capel took command of Arab, sailing for Jamaica on 23 April.
 After arriving in the West Indies, at about midnight on 10 July, she engaged three Spanish frigates off the coast of Havana for about half an hour, losing three of the crew to enemy fire though apparently giving as good as she got thus causing the Spanish to withdraw.
 It was also during late June and early July 1799 that there was a serious outbreak of yellow fever on board, something from which ten of the Ship's company would die, including its carpenter Jeremiah Driscoll.
 The journal of the ship's surgeon, Thomas Tappen, contains an interesting and detailed account of the symptoms these men experienced, together with his treatment for the fever, including the use of bloodletting and the administering of calomel.

 On 23 August, Quebec shared with Arab in the capture of the American ship Porcupine, a brig of 113 tons with a crew of eight men that was sailing from New York to Havana carrying a cargo wine, oil, soap and sundries.
 Porcupine was condemned but Quebec appealed.

 During this period Arab on her own also detained, on suspicion, the Spanish brig Esperansa, which was sailing from Carthagena with a cargo of cotton, hides, and so forth.
 Later, at sea off Cape Canaveral on 11 October, lightning struck Arab, killing three men and splinting her main top mast.
 Tappen again recorded things in his journal, including the state of one of the men, John Leggett, "whose side had the appearance of being burnt, the skin all peeled off, tho the shirt remained entire ".
 Before the year was out another severe outbreak of yellow fever struck Arab whilst she was in Jamaica, and by the following January a further twelve of the crew were dead.

 Perkins

-Captain John Perkins (Jack Punch) took command in January 1801.
+Captain John Perkins took command in January 1801.

 In early 1801 rumours of a diplomatic rift between Britain and Second League of Armed Neutrality started reaching the Caribbean.
 On 1 March Perkins received orders to stop all Danish, Swedish and Russian ships that he encountered.